Coronavirus (COVID-19) and School: In-Person Learning

-- Let kids know ahead of time that schools might need to close and that students will continue learning online from home.
+- Let kids know ahead of time that sometimes they might need to stay home from school, or that everyone might learn from home again if there is an outbreak in the school.
 This will help them — and you — be ready if that happens.

 How Can Parents Help Kids Wear a Mask at School?

-- Make sure your child has plenty of masks or face coverings that fit well and are comfortable.
+- Make sure your child has plenty of masks that are comfortable and that your child likes to wear.
 They should fit snugly, cover the nose and mouth, have 2–3 layers, not have valves, and be washable or disposable.

 - Put your child's name on the masks with permanent marker.

 - Remind your child that masks are not toys and are not for trading.

 - Make a plan for the mask when your child eats lunch.
 Check if the school has a plan.
 Options might include:

 - Putting the mask in a paper bag.
 A plastic bag is OK if your child doesn't have a paper bag.

 - For older kids, hanging the mask on a lanyard, string, or chain around their neck.
 Younger kids should not hang masks from a string around the neck.